What is Pumping Ring

 Pumping rings are components in mechanical seals that help circulate fluid between the seal faces.
 A mechanical seal prevents leakage by creating a seal between a rotating shaft and a stationary housing.
 The pumping ring creates a pumping action that circulates fluid across the seal faces, providing lubrication and cooling.

-How Do Pumping Rings Work
+How do Pumping Rings Work

 The pumping ring has angled grooves on its surface that act as small pumps.
 As the shaft rotates, these grooves pump fluid from the outside towards the seal faces.
 The fluid then flows across the seal faces, lubricating and cooling them.